 Rarotonga is a haven for keen snorkellers, with sweeping barrier reefs, an abundance of tropical fish, and suitable conditions all year round.
 For information on snorkelling safety on the island (including avoiding the infamous Stonefish), you can visit the Snorkel Rarotonga website.

-For travellers who prefer land over sea, walking tours and rental scooters are a popular way to see the island.
-If you don’t have a motorbike license and want to hire a scooter, you’ll need to obtain a Cook Island driver’s license from the police station in Avarua.
+For travellers who prefer land over sea, walking tours and rental mopeds are a popular way to see the island.
+If you don’t have a motorbike license and want to hire a moped, you’ll need to obtain a Cook Island driver’s license from the police station in Avarua.
 There, you’ll need to present your driver’s license, pay a fee, get your picture taken and take a practical driving test around the block.

 Kiwis should also note that although it’s a short flight, local time in New Zealand is actually 23 hours ahead of Rarotonga.